thunderbird89/esf/stories/story-knock-knock.md

 > "Alert the Great Circle.
 Full security protocol.
 I want fleet-wide encryption key rotation initiated immediately.
 All beacons, all channels, all authentication codes.
 How long for the rotation to propagate?"

-Shal'mir's markings flickered—calculation mixed with concern.
+Shal'mir's markings flickered - calculation mixed with concern.

 > "Full fleet rotation will take eighteen hours minimum, sir.
-Priority channels can be rotated in six hours, but the remote beacons—especially those in protected zones like Sol—operate on longer refresh cycles.
+Priority channels can be rotated in six hours, but the remote beacons - especially those in protected zones like Sol - operate on longer refresh cycles.
 We're looking at twenty-four to thirty-six hours for complete network security restoration."

 > "Make it happen.
 Priority authorization from my office.
 And Lieutenant?"